shawenyao/jekyll-now/_posts/2019-03-02-Three-Random-Variables.md

 Three random variables have the same pairwise correlation.
 What's the possible range of the correlation?

 Two solutions are presented in this post.
 Note that the lack of reference is by no means indicative of the idea's originality.
-In fact, I owe
+In fact, I owe it to many of my friends and professors.

 ## Problem Formulation
 Random variable $x$, $y$ and $z$ have the same pairwise correlation $\rho$.
 What's the upper and lower bound of $\rho$?